10 Simple Ways to Dog Proof Your Furniture

 2. Avoid Bare Wood If Your Dog Chews

 Avoid the frustration of coming home to chewed up chair legs by avoiding wood furniture.
 Not all dogs chew on furniture, but for some young pups wood can be irresistible, especially since table legs are right in mouth’s reach when they’re chilling out on the floor.
 Teaching a dog not to chew is easier said than done, especially if they’re doing it while you’re away.

 If you do have wood furniture that you want to keep your dogs mouth off of there are products on the market made to repel your dog from chewing, such as bitter apple spray.
 You spray it on your table legs and it will keep your dog from gnawing them.

 If your dog is especially destructive while you’re away I’d recommend crate training until you can get a better handle on the situation.
 Not only does chewing on wood destroy your furniture, but it’s also hazardous to your dog.

-If your dog has already chewed on your furniture some wood can be repaired if the chew marks aren’t too severe.
+If your dog has already chewed on your furniture some wood can be repaired, as long as the chew marks aren’t too severe.

 3. Choose Pet Friendly Materials For Your Furniture

 The two most popular choices for pet proof furniture materials are leather and microfiber.
 Leather is a popular choice because it’s easy to clean, and microfiber is popular due to it’s durability.
 If you’re not in the market for new furniture just remember my first tip — anything can be covered with some nice slip covers.